guyulongcs/guyulongcs.github.io/_pages/about.md

 ## Latest News
+* 2021/10/12 - Our paper [Modeling Users' Contextualized Page-wise Feedback for Click-Through Rate Prediction in E-commerce Search]()is accepted to WSDM 2022.
 * 2021/08/11 - Invited to serve as Program Committee of AAAI 2022.
 * 2021/08/10 - Our paper [Self-Supervised Learning on Users' Spontaneous Behaviors for Multi-Scenario Ranking in E-commerce](https://doi.org/10.1145/3459637.3481953) is accepted to CIKM 2021.
 * 2021/07/09 - Invited to be a member of the Program Committee Board of IJCAI (serve as Program Committee for IJCAI 2022, 2023 and 2024).